 As a certified clinical aromatherapist, I then review the GC/MS report to determine which essential oil to formulate with based on compounds.
 This advanced technique is known as chemical component blending.
 For example, it could determine if we blend with lavender from Bulgaria or from South Africa as the plant’s environment impacts compound levels.
 Having the ability to dive deep into plant chemistry through GC/MS technology ensures our formulas are blended with the highest quality essential oil that has been harvested at its peak performance.

-By pivoting our focus from descriptive marketing terms to science-based data, true transparency in the forefront.
+By pivoting our focus from deceptive marketing terms to science-based data, true transparency can be in the forefront.